digitoimistodude/neckbeard/README.md

 * No child theme support (this is going to be a starter theme for dev-Dudes)
 * No widgets (see above)
 * No useless functions by default, like social icons
+* No sidebar by default
+* Full width by default

 ### Requirements